webmiddle/webmiddle/packages/webmiddle-service-jsonselect-to-virtual/README.md

 -   **elGet(selector, values):** if selector is set, then it starts by querying the collection of elements with such selector.
-The values property is used in case the selector contains placeholders (see [JSONSelect documentation](https://github.com/lloyd/JSONSelect/blob/master/JSONSelect.md)).<br />
+The values property is used in case the selector contains placeholders (see the [JSONSelect documentation](https://github.com/lloyd/JSONSelect/blob/master/JSONSelect.md)).<br />
     Returns the first element of the (obtained) collection.